yyavl/yyavl/README.md

 **-** 🌱 I studied Economics and Finance at University of Toulouse (Toulouse School of Management and Toulouse School of Economics).

-**-** 📊 I’m passionate about debt capital markets, and macroeconomic policy.
+**-** 📊 I’m eager to learn about fixed income , debt capital markets, and macroeconomic policy.

-**-** 💡 I’m currently exploring Machine Learning applications in Financial Markets.
+**-** 💡 I’m currently exploring Data Analysis and Machine Learning applications in Financial Markets.

 **-** 💻 Coding Skills: Python, VBA, R, SQL, Bloomberg Terminal (BQL)